 Lavender API¶

-If you're starting fresh (not migrating from an existing vendor), start here.
-If you're migrating, the vendor compatibility layers let you switch with a one-line host change, and you can adopt the Lavender API at your own pace.
+Whether you're starting fresh or migrating, this is the canonical protocol.
+The vendor compatibility layers let you swap a vendor's host with a one-line change and adopt the Lavender API at your own pace.

 Try It in Your Browser¶

-Once the gateway is running, paste this into any browser:
+Once Gateway is running, paste this into any browser:

-A full Greeks chain for SPY, rendered as an HTML table.
-Change the symbol and refresh.
+The at-the-forward call and put for every SPY expiry, rendered as an HTML table.
+Change the symbol or drop the center=atf filter to widen the view.
 No API key, no code, no setup.

 Sample Response¶